Last Updated on

 To keep the liability protection of the LLC, it’s vital that documents are signed on behalf of the LLC.
 Never sign documents personally, instead sign them as John Doe, Member of XYZ Business LLC.
 If a document is signed personally, the person signing the document may be held liable should legal issues arise.

-Most of the attorneys we talked with recommended including the full name of the business somewhere on the card.
-While the logo will most likely not have the designator, the text should indicate the business is a registered entity.
+Most of the attorneys we talked with recommended including the full legal name of the business somewhere on the business card or any marketing materials.
+While the logo will most likely not have the designator, the text should indicate the business is a registered legal entity.
 Not only a benefit from a legal standpoint, using the full business name indicates the company is an LLC and customers are more likely to see it as a more credible and legitimate business.